-Compliance Officers will be familiar with the provisions of County Code Chapter 1.28 that relate to procedures applicable to when a Citation is contested and to the noticing requirements, hearing requirements, and the prescribed method for conducting the hearing before a hearing officer.
-This section highlights the steps that Compliance Officers shall be most directly involved in implementing.
+Compliance staff will be familiar with the provisions of County Code Chapter 1.28 that relate to procedures applicable to contests of Citations and to the noticing requirements, hearing requirements, and the prescribed method for conducting the hearing before a hearing officer.
+This section highlights the steps that compliance officers shall be most directly involved in implementing.

-- 1. Any recipient of a Citation may contest whether the Code was violated, whether the recipient is the person responsible for the violation, whether the Citation should be recorded as to the real property described by the Citation, and/or the amount of the administrative penalty by completing a "request for hearing" form (Form 5) and returning it to the Clerk of the Board within thirty calendar days from the date of the Citation together with an advance deposit of the full amount of the administrative penalties levied or, if applicable, a written request for an advance deposit hardship waiver (Form 6) pursuant to Section 1.28.100 of the County Code.
-(NOTE: if any deadline, which is established for any action or response in this Manual that is based on "calendar days," falls on a weekend or holiday, the person will be given until the next Working Day to comply.) - 2.
-Hearings on contested Citations shall be noticed, scheduled and conducted before a hearing officer in accordance with Sections 1.28.110, 1.28.120, and 1.28.130 of the County Code.
-If a Compliance Officer submits an additional report concerning the Citation to the hearing officer for consideration at the hearing, a copy of the report shall be served by first class mail on the person requesting the hearing at least seven Working Days prior to the date of the hearing.
+1. Any recipient of a Citation may contest whether the code was violated, whether the recipient is the person responsible for the violation, whether the Citation should be recorded as to the real property described by the Citation, and/or the amount of the administrative penalty by completing a "request for hearing" form (Form 5) and returning it to the Clerk of the Board within thirty days from the date of the Citation together with an advance deposit of the full amount of the administrative penalties levied

-3.2.4 Consequences of Failure to Comply with Citation
+- or, if applicable, a written request for an advance deposit hardship waiver (Form 6) pursuant to Section 1.28.100 of the County Code. - 2.
+Hearings on contests of Citations shall be noticed, scheduled and conducted before a hearing officer in accordance with Sections 1.28.110, 1.28.120, and 1.28.130 of the County Code.
+If a Compliance Officer submits an additional report concerning the Citation to the hearing officer for consideration at the hearing, a copy of the report shall be served by first class mail on the person requesting the hearing at least seven days prior to the date of the hearing. - 3.2.4 Consequences of Failure to Comply with Citation